awsdocs/amazon-workspaces-administration-guide/doc_source/byol-windows-images.md

 Perform these steps to create an Amazon WorkSpaces BYOL image\.

 **Note**
-To perform this procedure, verify that you have permissions to:
+To perform this procedure, verify that you have AWS Identity and Access Management \(IAM\) permissions to:
 Call Amazon WorkSpaces **ImportWorkspaceImage**\.
-Call EC2 **DescribeImages** on the EC2 image that you want to use to create the BYOL image\.
+Call Amazon EC2 **DescribeImages** on the Amazon EC2 image that you want to use to create the BYOL image\.
-Call EC2 **ModifyImageAttribute** on the EC2 image that you want to use to create the BYOL image\.
+Call Amazon EC2 **ModifyImageAttribute** on the Amazon EC2 image that you want to use to create the BYOL image\.
 For more information, see [Changing Permissions for an IAM User ](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html) in the *IAM User Guide*\.
 To create a Graphics or GraphicsPro bundle from your image, contact the [AWS Support Center](https://console.aws.amazon.com/support/home#/) to get your account added to the allow list\.
 After your account is on the allow list, you can use the AWS CLI import\-workspace\-image command to ingest the Graphics or GraphicsPro image\.
 For more information, see [import\-workspace\-image](https://docs.aws.amazon.com/cli/latest/reference/workspaces/import-workspace-image.html) in the *AWS CLI Command Reference*\.